 Leaving a Legacy through Planned GivingBe our super star!
 Through the help of wills, trusts, life income funds, real estate, retirement plans, and life insurance gifts, you will ensure that the Black United Fund will be able to keep serving underserved minority and low-income communities well into the future.
 Planned Giving allows you to make a lasting gift that will impact their community for years to come.

 By establishing an endowment fund at the Black United Fund of Oregon, you will be able to better support minority and low-income communities and participate in our professionally managed investment program.

 Please give serious consideration to creating your legacy through a Planned Gift.
 If you have already made this commitment in your estate plan, let us know so we can acknowledge your generosity.
-For more information contact Adrienne Livingston at or 503-282-7973.
+For more information contact Kimberlee Sheng at or 503-282-7973.

 How to include Black United Fund of Oregon, Inc. in your Will or Living Trust

 A bequest tailors your gift to fit your circumstances and accomplish your philanthropic goals.
 You may fund a bequest with cash, securities, real estate, tangible personal property, or any other type of property.
 Consider using the sample wording below, which includes Black United Fund of Oregon, Inc.’s legal name.

 Unrestricted gift by bequest

 I give and bequeath to Black United Fund of Oregon, Inc., an Oregon Corporation located at Portland, Oregon, [written dollar amount, or percentage of the estate or of the residuary estate, or description of property], for its general purposes.

 Bequest for a specific purpose